todokku/SecretSanta/README.md

 **Optimal Secret Santa** is a simple web application that allows a group of at least 3 people to generate gift exchange assignments via email.

 Go to http://bit.ly/optimalsanta and have fun!
+Or visit [Youtube](https://www.youtube.com/watch?v=0nW2g290Akk) to see it in action!

 **Features**
 * No account registration required!
 Just provide the names and emails of each member